FedEx Ground Route For Sale – Monticello and Dermott, Arkansas, Greenville, Mississippi

 What type of vehicle do I need?

 The current owner runs this business out of a box truck that is NOT included with the route.
 You must purchase or lease your own vehicle.
-When considering a vehicle lease or purchase for FedEx Routes, Routes For Sale recommends Bush Trucks.
+When considering an additional truck purchase, Routes For Sale recommends MAG Trucks.

 What is the Gross vs the Net income?